It's not as if Jennifer Lawrence gave up on love.

-As is Lawrence's 180-degree stance on forever-type commitments.
+It's a future she couldn't envision just a few year back.
 To be fair, she was admittedly lost after calling cut on the relationship with Hoult that had consumed her early adult years.
 She and the British actor, 29, had met in 2010 while filming X-Men: First Class, just as the Kentucky native was on the precipice of becoming an award show darling.
 They split briefly in 2013, but were brought back together for X-Men: Days of Future Past before calling it quits again in August 2014.

 Suddenly Lawrence was looking at a world that didn't include her most formative relationship to date.
 Nor was she set to get covered in the blue body paint required to play X-Men's Mystique or don Katniss' braids, with filming on The Hunger Games franchise wrapped as well.

 "These movies had been my life for so long and they had to come first in everything," she said.
 "I was also in a relationship with somebody for five years and that was my life.
 So my life was this person and these movies and we broke up around the same time that I wrapped those movies.
 Being 24 was this whole year of, 'Who am I without these movies?
 Who am I without this man?'"